xudon9/CMM/README.md

 }
 ```

-By enter command `cmm MainArgs.cmm how are you`, the output on screen will be
+By enter command `cmm MainArgs.cmm how are you`, the output on the screen will be

 ```
 0 how